PurrFormance/.github/profile/README.md

 - **Data Collection:** PurrFormance integrates analytics tools to track student interactions with the content, providing valuable data to assess their understanding and progress.

-- **Modular Interfacing:** PurrFormance takes versatility to the next level by offering a modular kit that allows seamless integration with a wide range of hardware and machines.
-This means you can easily connect our platform to your preferred devices, whether it's cutting-edge VR headsets, AR glasses, or any other emerging technology.
-This modular approach ensures that PurrFormance remains at the forefront of educational innovation, enabling educators and creators to harness the full potential of VR and AR across various hardware ecosystems.
+- **Interfacing:** PurrFormance excels in its ability to interface with a variety of industrial machinery and protocols, including laser cutters, 3D printers, and assembly line equipment.
+Our modular kit allows seamless integration with these machines, enabling the creation of immersive educational experiences that bridge the gap between virtual and physical worlds.
+This unique feature empowers educators and content creators to design training programs that simulate real-world processes, making learning more engaging and practical.

 - **Customization:** Tailor learning experiences based on individual student needs for a more engaging experience.